zenml-io/blog.zenml.io/_posts/2022-05-10-ci-ct-cd-with-zenml.md

 **Model Deployers interacting with services for Continuous Deployment:**

 Model Deployers integrate with external tools, services or platforms responsible for online model serving.
-And by Online serving we mean the process of hosting and loading machine-learning models as part of a managed web service and providing access to the models through an API endpoint like HTTP or GRPC.
-Taking into consideration that there is some scenarios where data scientists training the models may not be experienced software developers with a background in service-oriented design or  in Kubernetes.
+And by Online serving, we mean the process of hosting and loading machine-learning models as part of a managed web service and providing access to the models through an API endpoint like HTTP or GRPC.
+Taking into consideration that there are some scenarios where data scientists training the models may not be experienced software developers with a background in service-oriented design or in Kubernetes.
 ZenML Abstraction for Model Deployers deals with functionality concerning the life-cycle management and tracking of external model deployment servers (e.g. processes, containers, Kubernetes " deployments etc.)

 and using [MLFlow](https://mlflow.org/docs/latest/models.html#deploy-mlflow-models) and [Seldon Core](https://github.com/SeldonIO/seldon-core) as two examples of Model Deployers already provided by ZenML as an integration, with many other Model Deployers to follow.
 All users have to do is run pipelines with acceptance criteria, and models get deployed instantly.

 ![Seldon Model Deployer](../assets/posts/ci-ct-cd-with-zenml/seldon-model-deployer.gif)

-To achieve this model deployers plays 3 major roles as stack components:
+To achieve this model deployers play 3 major roles as stack components:

-1. holding all the stack related configuration attributes required to interact with the remote model serving tool, service or platform (e.g. hostnames, URLs, references to credentials, other client related configuration parameters)
+1. holding all the stack related configuration attributes required to interact with the remote model serving tool, service or platform (e.g. hostnames, URLs, references to credentials, other client-related configuration parameters)

     ```bash
     #MLFlow model deployer as a stack component